Skip to the content

 For education

-Caring is a part of life.
-We need to start conversations about caring earlier, to break down stigma about current or future caring, raise awareness of the role of carers and create an environment where carers are connected to help and support.
+There are carers in every school, every class, every university.
+This is why we need to start conversations about caring earlier, to break down stigma about current or future caring, raise awareness of the role of carers and create an environment where carers are connected to help and support.
+This is vital to ensure carers have the same opportunity to thrive in school and go to college or university if they want to.

-Schools, colleges and universities can identify children, young people and adults with caring responsibilities.
+Schools, colleges and universities have a crucial role to play in identifying children, young people and adults with caring responsibilities.
 They can recognise the impact caring can have on their studies, as well as their personal lives.
-They can take action to ensure carers get the help they need to cope with what can be an intense additional pressure.
+They can take action to ensure carers get the help they need to cope with what can be an intense additional pressure

 Here are some practical ways to support carers: